How To Identify the Early Signs of Dry Rot

 is dry rot bad for your health?

-• To prevent damp problems in your home it is wise to make sure your building has the required damp proof treatment.
+- To prevent damp problems in your home it is wise to make sure your building has the required damp proof treatment.

-• If your property suffers from condensation then this could heighten the risk of dry rot germinating.
+- If your property suffers from condensation, then this could heighten the risk of dry rot germinating.
 If you think you may have a condensation problem then please have a read through our condensation guide.

-Dry Rot Treatment In Cambridgeshire
+Contact Our Dry Rot Specialists in Cambridgeshire

 We will need to have access to the infected wood so our technicians can carry out repairs or remove the infected wood completely.